timeeeee/centipede-game/README.md

 After cloning:

-# Run `npm install` to install dependencies
+1. Run `npm install` to install dependencies
-# Run `browserify main.js -o bundle.js` or `npm run-script build` to bundle the javascript
+2. Run `npm run-script build` to bundle the javascript
-# Open index.html in a browser.
+3. Open index.html in a browser.